raghavagps/PlantDRPpred/README.md

 # **PlantDRPpred**
 A computational method to predict the plant disease resistance protein based on evolutionary profiles.
 ## Introduction
-PlantDRPpred is a tool developed by Raghva-Lab in 2024.
-It is designed to predict whether a protein is Desiease Resistances or not in Plants .
+PlantDRPpred is a tool developed by Raghava-Lab in 2024.
+It is designed to predict whether a plant protein is Disease Resistant or not.
 It utilizes amino-acid compositions  with XGBoost Classifier and PSSM as features to make predictions using an Random Forest Classifier.
 PlantDRPpred is also available as web-server at https://webs.iiitd.edu.in/raghava/plantdrppred.
 Please read/cite the content about the PlantDRPpred for complete information including algorithm behind the approach.

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package